01000001melia/computer-science/README.md

 </div>

 > [!NOTE]
-> **Important Note:** **I am not taking all courses in this curriculum.
+> ** Note:** **I am not taking all courses in this curriculum.
 Instead, I selectively complete the modules and topics that suit my personal goals and learning needs.**